calekochenour/mansfield-double-up-gpx-analysis/05-papers-writings/mansfield-double-up-gpx-analysis.md

 #### Course Plots

-This section first plots the course route (with latitude/longitude) and adds arrows that indicate the course direction.
+The workflow first plots the course route (with latitude/longitude) and adds arrows that indicate the course direction.
 In a second subplot, the workflow plots the course route again, with a visual encoding of the runner's vertical speed, indicating whether the runner is ascending or descending the mountain.

 The workflow then plots cadence, speed, and normalized energy throughout the course route, and visually encodes the route relative to the respective attribute median values (> median, < median) and maximum values (> 75% max, 50-75% max, 25-50% max, < 25% max).
 These plots show how the attributes vary throughout the course itself, as opposed to over time.